savannahjune/gather/README.md

 ###### Acknowledgements:

-All icons from the noun project.

-The tree is entitled 'Tree' by Mister Pixel from The Noun Project.
+The tree icon is entitled 'Tree' by Mister Pixel from The Noun Project.

-The rain is entitled 'Train' by Jamison Wieser from The Noun Project
+The train icon is entitled 'Train' by Jamison Wieser from The Noun Project

 Thanks!